-While playing for the University of Michigan from 1988-1991, Howard was the first receiver in Big Ten history to lead the conference in scoring as he set or tied five NCAA records and 12 single-season Michigan records.
+At Michigan from 1988-1991, Howard was the first receiver in Big Ten history to lead the conference in scoring as he set or tied five NCAA records and 12 single-season Michigan records.
 In 1991, the All-American won the Heisman by the second largest margin of victory in the trophy’s history (85 percent of the vote).
-He was also awarded the Walter Camp Trophy and the Maxwell Award that year, finishing with 950 receiving yards and 19 touchdown receptions.
+He was also awarded the Walter Camp Trophy and the Maxwell Award that year, finishing with 950 receiving yards and 19 touchdown passes.
 His 138 points (23 touchdowns overall) that season made him the first wide receiver to lead the Big Ten in scoring.
 By the end of his college career, Howard had scored 37 touchdowns.

 Howard had 92 receptions as a wide receiver in his first four years.
-His 870 punt return yards in a single season and 99-yard kickoff return in the 1997 Super Bowl remain NFL records.
-With the memorable postseason kickoff return, he became the first and only player on special teams to be named Super Bowl MVP.
+His 870 punt return yards in a single season remain a NFL record.
+With a memorable postseason kickoff return of 99-yards in the 1997 Super Bowl, he became the first and only player on special teams to be named Super Bowl MVP.
 Also in 1996, Howard led the NFL in punt returns, punt return average and punt returns for touchdowns, and he tacked on 460 kickoff return yards and 95 receiving yards on 13 catches.

-In May 2010, it was announced that Desmond would be enshrined in the College Football Hall of Fame.
-Howard has also been inducted into the Gator Bowl Hall of Fame, the University of Michigan Hall Of Honor, State of Michigan Sports Hall of Fame and the Greater Cleveland Sports Hall of Fame.
-His television honors include being a part of a Sports Emmy Award-winning season of College GameDay in 2007 and 2009.
+In 2011, Howard was selected to the College Football Hall of Fame.
+He has also been inducted to the Gator Bowl Hall of Fame, the University of Michigan Hall Of Honor, the State of Michigan Sports Hall of Fame and the Cleveland Sports Hall of Fame.

-Howard, who graduated from the University of Michigan in 1992 with a bachelor’s degree in Mass Communications, now resides in Miami.
+Howard, who graduated from Michigan with a bachelor’s degree in mass communications, now resides in Miami.